-- To take advantage of Windows NT-based fault tolerance, you need to have Windows NT Server installed.
+- □ To take advantage of Windows NT-based fault tolerance, you need to have Windows NT Server installed.
 The current versions of Windows NT Workstation do not provide software based RAID. - □ You have an option of controller duplexing, if your mirrored partition resides on a different disk controller.
 Controller duplexing adds redundancy at the controller level, but you must make sure that your mirrored partitions are on physically different drive controllers. - □ Windows NT fault tolerance is based on logical drives (partitions).
-The capacity reduction depends on the size of the logical drive and the type of fault tolerance installed.
+The capacity reduction depends on the size of the logical drive and the type of fault tolerance installed. - □ Windows NT fault tolerance offers reliability in a sense that you will not lose your data when your disk crashes.
+Your system will continue running after a drive failure.
+However, the recovery procedure is not automatic, and you will need to bring your system down. - □ The data protection occurs at the operating system level, which induces an additional overhead on the system processor.
+Consequently, in a CPU-intensive environment, Windows NT fault tolerance will impact performance.
+Similar to hardware-based fault tolerance, mirroring is preferred to striping with parity.